 A Brief Summary of Every The Ordinary Vitamin C Product

 Vitamin C Suspension 23% + HA Spheres 2%: A water-free and silicone-free suspension of 23% L-Ascorbic Acid powder plus HA Spheres 2% for smoothing the surface of the skin.
-This product has a somewhat grainy texture and feel on the skin.
+This product has a grainy texture and feel on the skin upon application.

 Vitamin C Suspension 30% in Silicone: A water-free formula of 30% pure L-Ascorbic Acid in light silicones.
 Silicone provides a smoother skin feel of the product yet interferes with vitamin C exposure to the skin since silicone entraps vitamin C.